 Some examples of healthy lifestyle changes include:

 - refraining from smoking, which can lead to swelling in the upper airways, resulting in sleep apnea

 - refraining from drinking alcohol, as it can relax the throat muscles and increase the likelihood of snoring

 - taking over-the-counter allergy medications or nasal decongestants to increase airflow by reducing swelling and fluid buildup in the nasal passages

 These habits can help reduce the number of apnea episodes and the associated symptoms in some people with sleep apnea.

-3. Side sleeping position
+3. Side sleeping

 Some people may prefer to make their own positioner by securing a tennis ball or another item onto their back that keeps them from turning while sleeping.

-4. Raise the head of the bed
+4. Raising the head of the bed

 People will be able to achieve this position by sleeping in a bed or chair that has an adjustable upper portion.
 Alternatively, they can use pillows or purchase a body wedge for their torso to keep their head elevated.